pranaya890/NCA/Note/Networking/Telnet.md

+- teletype network protocol
-it is a command line tool that lets us connect to another computer over a network, like internet  similar to ssh its like making remote phone call to computer but it can only receive and transfer plain text from my computer to a remote computer.
+- used for remote terminal connection it is a command line tool that lets us connect to another computer over a network, like internet  similar to ssh its like making remote phone call to computer but it can only receive and transfer plain text from my computer to a remote computer.